turuthok/wristband/README.md

     (venv) $ python webapp.py

+You may either update the `webapp.config.ini` file with the required values or input them on the command line.

 The app will then ask 4 questions:
 * **Location Slug**, this is simply your Code Ninjas location id.
 Example: `cn-ca-rocklin` for Rocklin, CA.